jupyter/nbgrader/nbgrader/docs/source/configuration/jupyterhub_config.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you trust users and are aware of the security vulnerability, it is also possible to enable the iframe with the same configuration as above without subdomains.
+If you trust users and are aware of the security vulnerability, it is also possible to enable the iframe with the same configuration as above, without subdomains.

 This is the solution used in the JupyterHub docker `demo <https://github.com/jupyter/nbgrader/tree/main/demos>`_.